adonisjs/v5-docs/content/guides/http/request.md

 }
 ```

-The following shorthand keywords can also be used in place of IP addresses.
+You can also use the following shorthand keywords in place of IP addresses.

 - `loopback`: Pv4 and IPv6 loopback addresses (like `::1` and `127.0.0.1`).
 - `linklocal`: IPv4 and IPv6 link-local addresses (like `fe80::1:1:1:1` and `169.254.0.1`).